 Increases in the target federal funds rate throughout calendar years 2022 and 2023 have resulted in higher mortgage rates, which when combined with elevated materials and labor costs, have had a substantial impact on the affordability of housing.
-While decreased housing affordability has led to uncertainty around nearterm demand for our services in the single-family housing market and we continue to monitor market conditions for signs of slowing activity, demand in the primary markets we serve has remained firm.
-In addition, there continue to be several trends, such as rising household formation and population growth in our key markets, that we expect will drive long-term demand for our services.
-Within the various other end markets we serve, our customers' capital budgets for new construction projects may be impacted by broader economic, technological or other factors.
+We continue to monitor market conditions for signs of slowing activity in the residential markets as decreased housing affordability has led to uncertainty around near-term demand for our services in the single-family housing market.
+However, demand in the primary single-family markets we serve has remained firm in the current fiscal year, and there continue to be several trends, such as rising household formation and population growth in our key markets, that we expect will drive long-term demand for our services.
+In the multi-family residential market, a large supply of new units coming to completion in 2024, as well as tighter lending conditions for project owners, is expected to have a negative impact on demand for 2025 and 2026.
+Within the various other end markets we serve, such as data centers and manufacturing, our customers' capital budgets for new construction projects may be impacted by broader economic, technological or other factors.
+Demand in these markets has remained firm in the current fiscal year.